-The risk to sensitive receptors and the environment has been assessed as part of the preparation of this plan.
-Based on the work activities detailed in Section 3.6, the risks below have been identified with proposed controls to manage this risk associated with Compound structures activities.
+The risk to sensitive receptors and the environment has been assessed as part of the preparation of this Plan.
+Based on the activities detailed in Section 3.1, the risks below have been identified with proposed controls to manage this risk associated with compound mobilisation activities.

-From the assessment, some aspects of Compound establishment and operation have specific environmental and / or community sensitivities.
+From the assessment, some aspects of compound establishment and operation have specific environmental and / or community sensitivities.
 These sensitivities, specifically air quality, ecology, arboriculture, landscape and visual, noise, surface water and waste impacts are highlighted because they are most relevant.
-Environmental risks and controls listed below will be further informed by preconstruction environmental assessments, these controls will then be contained in the WEMP.
+Environmental risks and controls listed below will be further informed by preconstruction environmental assessments, these controls will then be contained in the WEMP associated with the construction activity.